 Week 1 (Jan.
-20): Initial class meeting; review of project requirements and deadlines.
+19): Initial class meeting; review of project requirements and deadlines.

-Week 2 (Jan.27): Deadline to submit name of project mentor to instructors.
+Week 2 (Jan.
+26): Deadline to submit name of project mentor to instructors.
 Discussion of beneficial mentoring relationships.

 Week 3 (Feb.
-3): Deadline to submit initial report describing project; you must get approval of your proposal both from your project mentors and the course instructors
+2): No meeting.
+Deadline to submit initial report describing project; you must get approval of your proposal both from your project mentors and the course instructors.

 Week 5 (Feb.
-17): Group discussion of progress and challenges to date; may occur in smaller breakout Zoom sessions or via individual meetings
+16): Group discussion of progress and challenges to date; may occur in smaller breakout Zoom sessions or via individual meetings.

 Week 7 (Mar.
-3): "Halfway" progress meeting with peers and course instructors
+1): "Halfway" progress meeting with peers and course instructors.
+May be done individually.

 Week 10 (Mar.
-24): Deadline to submit "substantially complete" version of project.
-Meeting to discuss requirements and advice for presentations.
+22): Deadline to submit "substantially complete" version of project.
+Individual and or group meetings to discuss requirements and advice for presentations.

 Week 11 (Mar.
-31): Practice presentations
+29): Practice presentations

-Weeks 13 and 14: (Apr.
-14 and 21): Public Presentations
+Weeks 13-14 (Apr.
+12-19): Public Presentations

 Week 14 (Apr.
-21): Deadline to submit final project and evaluation from mentor on the project
+26): Deadline to submit final project and evaluation from mentor on the project.